 Zone 1 active recovery today.
 45 minutes.
 Nice and easy.
 No burn, no power.
 Just spin and loosen the legs.

-A problem I see as a coach many, many times is a rider can produce great watts.
-In a race the athlete gets caught up in the moment and for some reason (we all do it) we let our cadence get out of control.
+A problem I see many, many times is a rider can produce great watts, but in a race the athlete gets caught up in the moment and for some reason (we all do it) we let our cadence get out of control.
 Riding 230 watts at 92 rpm is a whole lot different than 230 watts at 100 to 105 rpm.
 This workout addresses the issue.
 The work today will be riding at higher power and higher cadence than you are use to.
 After riding this workout once or twice per week for 3 to 6 weeks you will discover that your respiration rate is no longer taking you out of the game.

 Today's goal is to build up your aerobic capacity, which will be done by riding at at endurance/tempo pace.